Pseudoreflections on Prym Varieties: Involutions

 The genus $5$ case is more involved.
-Observe that bielliptic curves of genus $5$ are excluded in item \eqref{caseb:bielliptic} in Beauville's list.
-This is so because they appear implicitly in \eqref{casec:nullvierte}.
-Indeed, if $\epsilon: C\rightarrow E$ is a degree two map with $g(C)=5$, $g(E)=1$ determined by $L\in \Pic^4E, B\in \vert L^2\vert$, then for all $M\in \Pic E$ with $M^2=L$ we have that $\epsilon^*M$ is a semicanonical pencil on $C$.
-This gives $4$ possibilities.
-Given a 2-torsion point $\eta \in JC[2]$, at least one satisfies that $h^0(C,\epsilon^*M\otimes \eta)$ is even (by the parity conditions in \cite[Theorem~1.5]{do_fibres}).
-In particular, the Theta divisor $\Xi$ is singular, thus it is enough to prove that a generic curve $C$ with a degree $2$ morphism $\epsilon : C\rightarrow F$ onto a curve $F$ of genus $2$ does not have a semicanonical pencil.
+The following lemma finishes the genus $5$ case and therefore the proof of the \autoref{prop:different}. \end{proof}

+\begin{lemma} Let $C$ be a curve of genus $5$ with a degree $2$ morphism $\epsilon : C\rightarrow F$ onto a curve $F$ of genus $2$.
+Then $C$ does not have a semicanonical pencil (a theta-characteristic with two sections). \end{lemma} \begin{proof} Let us denote by $\cF$ the closure in $\cM_5$ of the locus of curves $C$ with a degree $2$ morphism onto a curve $F$ of genus $2$, and $\cT\subset \cM_5$ the irreducible divisor of curves with a semicanonical pencil, see \cite{Te}.
+Note that $\dim \cF=7$.
+Our aim is to prove that $\cF \not\subset \cT$.

-Since $C$ is not hyperelliptic, it can be embedded in $\mathbb P^4$ as the complete intersection of $3$ quadrics.
+We first note that $C$ is neither hyperelliptic nor trigonal.
+This is an easy consequence of the inequality in \cite[Lemma 3.1]{N}.
+Hence, $C$ can be embedded in $\mathbb P^4$ as the complete intersection of $3$ quadrics.
 Note that $f$ induces an involution on $\mathbb P^4$ that we still denote by $f$.
 The quadrics containing $C$ determine a plane, and the degenerate quadrics of the plane give a plane quintic.
+It is well-known that the quadrics of rank $3$ containing $C$ are in bijection with the semicanonical pencils in $C$ and with the nodes of $Q_C$ (see \cite[Cap VI, Exer.
+F]{ACGH}).
 This quintic $Q_C$ comes equipped with a natural unramified double covering $\widetilde {Q_C}$ provided by the rulings of the quadrics and $P(\widetilde {Q_C},Q_C)=JC$.
-It is well-known that the quadrics of rank $3$ containing $C$ are in bijection with the semicanonical pencils in $C$ and with the nodes of $Q_C$.
-In the literature, the locus of coverings in $\cR_6$ as above are denoted by $\mathcal{RQ}^+$ and the Prym map gives a birational map between $\mathcal{RQ}^+$ and the Jacobian locus $\mathcal J_5$.
-Note that we have computed before that the locus of plane quintics invariant by an involution is irreducible of dimension $7$, as our family of coverings $C\rightarrow F$ (see \autoref{lem:Fg}).
-To finish the proof, it is enough to exhibit a smooth plane quintic invariant by an involution of $\bP^2$, since this will correspond to a $2:1$ covering $C\to F$ onto a genus 2 curve $F$, and such that $C$ does not have a semicanonical pencil.
-For example, consider $x^2 G(y,z)+y^5+z^5$ for a generic form $G$ of degree $3$ under the involution $f([x:y:z])=[-x:y:z]$. \end{proof}
+In the literature, the closure of the locus of coverings as above in $\widetilde {\cR_6}$ (the Beauville partial compactification of $\cR_6$, see \cite{be}) is denoted by $\mathcal{RQ}^+$.
+The Prym map gives a birational map between $\mathcal{RQ}^+$ and the Jacobian locus $\cJ_5$.
+To be more precise, following \cite[Subsection~(4.3)]{do_fibres}, the description given above gives a map